has207/flexmock/_build/html/_sources/user-guide.txt

 --------------------------------

-In addition to stubbing out a given method and return fake values, FlexMock also allows you to call the original method and make expectations based on its return values/exceptions and the number of times the method is called with the given arguments.
+In addition to stubbing out a given method and return fake values, Flexmock also allows you to call the original method and make expectations based on its return values/exceptions and the number of times the method is called with the given arguments.